docker/docs/content/language/python/deploy.md

 ## Prerequisites

-- Complete all the previous sections of this guide, starting with [Containerize a Python application](containerize.md).
+- Complete all the previous sections of this guide, starting with [Use containers for python development](develop.md).
 - [Turn on Kubernetes](/desktop/kubernetes/#install-and-turn-on-kubernetes) in Docker Desktop.

 ## Overview